×

 • Aortic valve: Controls the blood flow to the aorta from the left ventricle.

-• Pulmonary valve: Controls the flow of blood to the pulmonary artery from the right ventricle.
+• Pulmonary valve: Controls blood flow to the pulmonary artery from the right ventricle.

-• Tricuspid valve: Controls the flow of blood to the right ventricle from the right atrium.
+• Tricuspid valve: Controls blood flow to the right ventricle from the right atrium.

 When these valves are functioning properly, blood flows through the heart and is transported throughout the body to supply oxygen to the cells.
 Their primary purpose is to ensure that the blood flows only in one direction to prevent it from “leaking” or causing blockages.